 Talking About Movies: Akira Kurosawa

-An episode of a weekly film discussion show dedicated to Akira Kurosawa, and Stray Dog, Rashomon, Seven Samurai and Ikiru in particular.
+This episode of a weekly film discussion show is dedicated to Akira Kurosawa and his films Stray Dog, Rashomon, Seven Samurai and Ikiru in particular.

 The video is by Talking About Movies and is available on Vimeo.